jonasgerling/dwcase/README.md

 ###Local lambdas
 Local lambdas are running on at http://localhost:3000
 ####Scheduled data seed
-The data seed runs every 3 minutes by default.
+The data seed runs every 2 minutes by default and populates DynamoDB.
 Can be changed in serverless.yaml

 ####Endpoints